Michifumi's Blog

 Satisfying the compulsion for daily system updates with a custom bash script for Linux and Docker.

-#IT #Bash #GNU/Linux #Docker #macOS #Debian #Ubuntu #Fedora #Fedora CoreOS
+#Bash #GNU/Linux #Docker #macOS #Debian #Ubuntu #Fedora #Fedora CoreOS

 There are two types of people: those who never update their software and those who do it every day.